alexf4d/InsteonHubAPI/README.md

-# InsteonHubAPI
+# isy-python-library
-Python implementation of the Insteon Hub API and ISY Hub for Insteon API
+Python implementation of the ISY Hub API for Insteon devices.

+Tested on an ISY 994i